NoNotNones/portfolio/README.md

 Engage in self-directed learning and hands-on projects to enhance skills in DevOps tools and methodologies.

 ### [Learning's in processing](https://nonotnonez.github.io/)
-  - Cloud First Journey 2024 (CFJ-AWS)
+  - Cloud First Journey 2024 (FCJ-AWS)
   - DevOps BootCamp (NaNa)

 ### Certification